Benefit

 Step 1.
 Now attach the leash to the head halter.
 Keep your leash as loose as possible, and don’t let the leash snap tight at any point.
 If necessary, it’s better to tighten gradually, i.e. reel in your dog smoothly and gently.

 Step 2.
 At some point your dog may try to rub the halter off on the ground.
-If so, gently bring his head off the ground, releasing the pressure on the leash as soon as he stops pulling toward the ground.
+If so, gently bring their head off the ground, releasing the pressure on the leash as soon as they stop pulling toward the ground.
 Use treats, praise, and happy talk frequently whenever your dog walks with the leash loose.